recommended profiled noise reduction lightness & color blend modes undo the highlight reconstruction module's good work

 should help to fix issue #9583.

-#1 Updated by Nicolas Dade about 6 years ago
+#1 Updated by Nicolas Dade over 6 years ago

 and optional step

 5) be clever and think "I will use a parametric mask and keep the profiled noise reduction away from the high L area", try it, and see it does not work either.
 The clouds remain flat white, even though the mask is supposedly omitting them from the output.

 So it seems this clipping of L is happening in all areas, even those masked out.